Khyta/EncyclopaediaBot/README.md

 # Usage

+## Rebooting the bot

+Simply run `./main.sh` again.
+The bot will automatically check for new wiki entries and update the posts accordingly on a calculated timeframe.
+If you see:
+`Logged in as: EncyclopaediaBot` in the terminal, the bot is running.
+If you really want to make sure that the bot is running, check for a new `.log` file in the `logs` directory with a line saying when the next wiki check will be done.

+Please do not reboot the server while the bot is doing wiki checks.
+It should be safe to terminate the process while the bot is in the sleeping phase and waits until the next wiki check.

 ## Structure of the wiki

 It is of utmost importance that the wiki is structured in a specific way.
 The